HeliosRider/sql-challenge/EmployeeSQL/README.md

        last name, first name, and department name.
     8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+*Data Results*
+   The reuslts are provided as a csv file for each data analysis query.